 -Be able to nominate and support a representative for the duration of the entire process who will be a key contact person on behalf of the organisation and will coordinate the organisation’s involvement in the EUYD process.

-A contact person from the applying organisation should:
+A contact person from the applying organisation must:

 -Be between 18 and 30 years old.